 From 1992 - 1995 he was assistant director of Choirwood, a choir for children based in South Woodham Ferrers, Essex.
 His children were both members of this choir which appeared many times on the London stage in the show “Joseph And His Amazing Technicolour Dreamcoat" with Phillip Schofield and Jason Donovan.

 From 1996 - 2011 he co-directed (along with his son Steve) the award winning children’s rock and pop choir Kids Choir 2000.
 This choir recorded several albums and performed at countless concerts in South East Essex as well as undertaking a short tour of Germany in 2001.

 Les has written many songs for children and grown-ups plus several musicals including “Lily’s Big Adventure” (1992) “Prince Allegro And The One-Note Song” (with Steve Titford and Jenny Titford) (2006) and “Having Fun At Christmas (2015).

 Les has many radio and TV appearances under his belt and has featured on loads of other people’s recordings over the years.

 In 2009, Les, having concentrated on all forms of the six-string guitar for most of his career, decided to try as many different instruments as he could lay his hands on.
 These included the pedal steel guitar, mandolin, banjo, tenor guitar, cigar box guitar, mountain dulcimer, melodeon, concertina, chromatic button accordion, harp, harmonica, kalimba, ukulele, mandola, dulcister and saz.

 Needless to say, some fell by the wayside while others stuck.
 These instruments have given Les’s musical experience a whole new dimension and he continues to persevere with the steep learning curve that some of them presented him.

-Les lives in Essex, UK with his wife Jenny, Jack the dog and Susie the cat.
+Les lives in Essex, UK with his wife Jenny and Susie the cat.